 In addition to the discount rate, your factor may charge fees for application, maintenance, or other reasons.
 Here are common fees you may encounter:

 Common Terms & Conditions You Should Know About

 There are a number of terms and conditions you must consider to find a factor that will work for your business.

-Contract length and termination notices vary between factors.
+- Contract Length & Termination Notice: Contract length and termination notices vary between factors.
 Some require long-term contracts and charge fees for canceling before the contract is up.
 Others may simply require advanced termination notice.

-Most companies will let you choose which invoices you decide to sell (as long as the invoice is from an approved customer), but some will require that you sell all invoices from specific customers or all your invoices period.
+- Which Invoices Are Factored: Most companies will let you choose which invoices you decide to sell (as long as the invoice is from an approved customer), but some will require that you sell all invoices from specific customers or all your invoices period.

-Some factors will require you to sell a certain amount of invoices to them each month, or conversely, may cap the amount that you’re allowed to sell.
+- Monthly Minimums & Maximums: Some factors will require you to sell a certain amount of invoices to them each month, or conversely, may cap the amount that you’re allowed to sell.

 - Notification VS Non-Notification Factoring: For whatever reason, your business may need to keep your factoring arrangement discreet.
 If so, you may be able to set up a non-notification agreement, which means that your customers do not know that you have sold their invoices.
 On the other hand, notification factoring means that your customers are aware of the arrangement.

-Alternatives To Factoring
+Alternatives To Invoice Factoring

-Asset-Backed Lines Of Credit
+Traditional Line Of Credit

 Because eligibility for invoice factoring is contingent on the creditworthiness of your customers (and not the health of your business), invoice factoring is a relatively cheap source of financing that will work for a lot of businesses.
 This means that you should be able to find a company that will fit your needs without breaking the bank.